 The Company derives a significant component of its revenues from three major customers.
-In aggregate, these three channel partners generated approximately 60% of total revenues for the year ended December 31, 2009.
+In aggregate, these three customers generated approximately 50% of total revenues for the year ended December 31, 2010.
 The Company is actively seeking other customers to mitigate the Company's revenue reliance on these existing major customers.
 Should these customers not continue to purchase and resell the Company's products and the Company is unable to attract new channel partners, revenue and the sustainability of the Company would be materially affected in future periods.